Ozoda-dev-dat/Generator_uz/replit.md

 # Overview

 This is an Enhanced Telegram Task Management Bot built in Python that facilitates comprehensive task assignment and tracking between administrators and employees.
 The bot provides a complete workflow for creating tasks, assigning them to specific employees, tracking completion status with media attachments, and generating detailed reports.
-It includes advanced features like location sharing, real-time employee tracking, Excel-based reporting, debt management, media file handling (photos, videos, voice), and multi-step task completion workflows.
+It includes advanced features like location sharing, real-time employee tracking, Excel-based reporting, debt management (including "Boshqalar" category), media file handling (photos, videos, voice), direct employee management, comprehensive data management capabilities, and multi-step task completion workflows.
 The system is designed for small to medium-sized teams requiring sophisticated work assignment management through Telegram with professional reporting capabilities.

 # User Preferences